-The new-for-2013 tax elements resulting from the American Taxpayer Relief Act and the taxes associated with the Affordable Care Act beg reconsideration of the adage, “It’s not what you make, it’s what you keep.”
+The tax elements resulting from the American Taxpayer Relief Act and the taxes associated with the Affordable Care Act beg reconsideration of the adage, “It’s not what you make, it’s what you keep.”
 In other words, financial advisors and investors should have a good understanding of what is different about taxation in 2013 and beyond, how it affects after-tax returns and then consider ways to meet investment objectives while increasing after-tax returns.

 The tax tail should not wag the investment dog.
 The investment strategy and asset allocation approach come first.
 But once that is in place, it can be beneficial to apply asset location as a follow-on strategy that considers the benefits of placing less tax-favored investments under tax-deferred or tax-free registrations in order to increase after-tax returns.
 This strategy could be particularly effective with respect to income producing investments, once you consider the range of tax treatments.

 The income from corporate bonds or other (federally) taxable fixed-income securities is taxed as ordinary income.
-For someone who is subject to the 15% long-term capital gains rate, that means their bond interest could be taxed at a rate as much as 25%, 28%, 33%, 35% or 39.6% (the income could be taxed at more than one of these rates depending on the overall taxable income for a particular investor).
+For someone who is subject to the 15% long-term capital gains rate or higher, that means their bond interest could be taxed at a rate as much as 25%, 28%, 33%, 35% or 39.6% (the income could be taxed at more than one of these rates depending on the overall taxable income for a particular investor).
 Taxable fixed-income is highly tax-sensitive, comparatively speaking.

 In addition, investments held in taxable accounts could face the additional tax burden of the 3.8% net investment income tax.